JustinDFuller/medium-stories/content/continuous-deployment-for-node-js-on-digitalocean.md

 At this point, you will want to create a user to use in deployment.
 For safety, you will not want this user to have any root privileges.
 If you find that your specific use case needs root privileges I will include how to do that, but generally, you will not want to give this user full access to your system.

-* **Connect:** Open up your terminal and log into your digitalocean droplet via the command: ssh root@YOUR_SERVER_IP.
-Replaced YOUR_SERVER_IP with the IP address of your DigitalOcean droplet.
-You can find that on “Access” page when you select your droplet. *If you haven’t added your SSH key to your droplet then scroll down to the bottom of this post to find out how to do that — or use DigitalOcean’s terminal.*
+* **Connect:** Open up your terminal and log into your digitalocean droplet via the command: `ssh root@YOUR_SERVER_IP`.
+Replaced `YOUR_SERVER_IP` with the IP address of your DigitalOcean droplet.
+You can find that on “Access” page when you select your droplet. *If you haven’t added your SSH key to your droplet then scroll down to the bottom of this post to find out how to do that—or use DigitalOcean’s terminal.*

 * **Add user:** You should now be logged into your droplet as the root user.
 To create the deploy user use the following command: `useradd -s /bin/bash -m -d /home/deploy -c “deploy” deploy`.
 This will create the deploy user with a folder in the home directory.